andrewcooke/Drawing.jl/README.md

    blocks".

 2. Changes are *nested and composable*.
-So, for example, you can define a context with certain pen attributes (colour, width, etc), and then have an inner scope that changes a subset of those values.
+So, for example, you can define a context with certain attributes (ink colour, pen width, etc), and then have an inner scope that changes a subset of those values.

 # Examples